 The access date for a workspace is updated whenever the workspace is used by a command that directly references the workspace.
 Similarly, the access date for a label is updated when the label is used by a command which directly references that label.
-The access date for a workspace is also updated when the workspace is used in a revision specifier of the form @workspace, and the access date for a label is updated when the label is used in a revision specifier of the form @labelname.
+The access date for a workspace is also updated when the workspace is used in a revision specifier of the form @workspace, and the access date for a label is updated when the label is used in a revision specifier of the form @abe1name.

 By default, data in the unload depot is uncompressed.
-Use -z to store it in compressed form; unloaded metadata is often highly compressible, particularly in continuous build environments characterized by millions of build-associated workspaces labels that are used to perform a single build and then rarely, if ever, accessed again.
+Use -Z to store it in compressed form; unloaded metadata is often highly compressible, particularly in continuous build environments characterized by millions of build-associated workspaces labels that are used to perform a single build and then rarely, if ever, accessed again.

 -a Unload all applicable client workspaces and labels; requires -d , -u , or both -d and -u options.
-This option does not affect task streams. -ac Unload client workspaces; requires -d , -u , or both -d and -u options. -al Unload labels; requires -d , -u , or both -d and -u options. -c client Unload the specified client workspace's metadata from db.have (and related tables) and store it in the unload depot. -d date Unload metadata older than the specified date. -f Force option; administrators can unload workspaces, labels, and task streams owned by other users. -l label Unload the specified label from db.label (and related tables) and store it in the unload depot. -L Unload a locked workspace, label, or task stream. -o outputFile Unload metadata to a file rather than to the unload depot.
+This option does not affect task streams. -ac Unload client workspaces; requires $-d$, $-u$, or both $-d$ and $-u$ options. -al Unload labels; requires $-d$, $-u$, or both $-d$ and $-u$ options. -c client Unload the specified client workspace's metadata from db.have (and related tables) and store it in the unload depot. -d date Unload metadata older than the specified date. -f Force option; administrators can unload workspaces, labels, and task s owned by other users. -1 1abe1 Unload the specified label from db.label (and related tables) and store it in the unload depot. -L Unload a locked workspace, label, or task stream. -o outputFile Unload metadata to a file rather than to the unload depot.
 Note however that an unload depot must exist for this option to work.
 This is because the data is first placed in the unload depot and then moved to the output file you specify.
 Normal users can only unload objects in their own clients.
-An administrator can use this option to unload an object owned by other users. -p Promote any non-promoted shelves belonging to the specified client that is being unloaded.
-The shelf is promoted to the commit server where it can be accessed by other edge servers. -s stream Unload the specified task stream. (the stream must be of type task) -u user Unload metadata owned by the specified user. -z Store the unloaded workspace, label, or task stream in compressed format. g-opts See "Global Options" on page 571 .
+An administrator can use this option to unload an object owned by other users.

+-p Promote any non-promoted shelves belonging to the specified client that is being unloaded.
+The shelf is promoted to the commit server where it can be accessed by other edge servers. -s stream Unload the specified task stream. (the stream must be of type task) -u user Unload metadata owned by the specified user. -Z Store the unloaded workspace, label, or task stream in compressed format. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required No No write admin p4 reload p4 unlock
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required No No write admin p4 unlock

-• To unload a workspace or label, a user must be able to scan all the files in the workspace's have list and/or files tagged by the label.
+To unload a workspace or label, a user must be able to scan all the files in the workspace's have list and/or files tagged by the label.
 Administrators should set MaxScanRows and MaxResults high enough (in the p4 group form) that users do not need to ask for assistance with p4 unload or p4 reload operations.

-To reload data from the unload depot.
+To reload data from the unload depot. p4 reload